 In Residence is Canada Goose’s international artist residency program taking place in our stores across the globe.
 Officially launching Summer of 2020, the program will evolve and grow year after year with the singular objective to donate prominent Canada Goose spaces to artists around the world to share their story and express the spirit of their community through the development of an art installation.

-In Paris, Milan, Montreal, London, and Shanghai five different local artists have taken over our storefront windows, expressing the spirit and resilience of our global community through their artwork.
+In Paris, Milan, Montreal, London, Shanghai, and Berlin, six different local artists have taken over our storefront windows, expressing the spirit and resilience of our global community through their artwork.

 Here, we’ll introduce you to this year’s In Residence artists.